St. Petersburg metro blast a 'suicide bombing'

 Another possibility, says former CNN Moscow Bureau Chief and Woodrow Wilson Center Global Fellow Jill Dougherty, is a hybrid Chechen rebel-ISIS attack.

-Many Chechen fighters have gone to fight in Syria, she said, and it has long been feared that they could bring their battlefield expertise back home.
+Many Chechen fighters have gone to fight in Syria, she said, and it has long been feared that they could bring their battlefield expertise back home to carry out attacks.

-"The fear was that after (Chechens) had been radicalized and almost professionalized, by that time in Syria would then come home and carry out attacks in Russia ... (which) would fit the kind of ISIS international terrorism theory that Putin has been talking about," she said.
+This would fit in with Putin's theory of ISIS as an international terror network.

-"It makes it easier for him to make that proposal... to President Trump and the West -- 'let's get on board, lets fight terrorism together.'"
+"It makes it easier for him to make that proposal... to President Trump and the West -- 'let's get on board, let's fight terrorism together.'"

 However, former FBI special agent Bobby Chacon says that to stay silent after an attack goes against the ISIS modus operandi.